aridjayarecipes/cutesrecipes.web.app/content/post/1741-recipe-of-quick-burdock-and-carrot.md

 - " Vinegar"
 - " Brown sugar"
 recipeinstructions:
 - "Wash and pell burdock cut into strips same as the carrot.
-Soak burdock in vinegar water so that it won&#39;t turn into black color"
+Soak burdock in vinegar water so that it won't turn into black color"
 - "Put water in a pot boil vege until half done.
 Add white pepper, vinegar, brown sugar.
 Toss it and serve"
 categories:
 - Recipe